xrdocs/ncs5500/_tutorials/latest-qos-enhancements-onncs5700-ios-xr-7-6-1.md

 ### ETM vs throughput & latency

 ETM involves two pass where packet is recylced back on the egress NPU.
-This reduces the NOU level throughput and it may go down to 50% when ETM is enabled on all the ports.
+This reduces the NPU level throughput and it may go down to 50% when ETM is enabled on all the ports.
 The second pass will also add few microseconds of added latency for the traffic destined towards an ETM enabled port.

 ### ETM and shaper granularity
 by default, shaper granularity on NCS 5700 system is ~4 mbps.
 With ETM, there is a low speed mode where more granular shaper ~122 kbps can be configured.
-This low rate mode is activated when any shpaer present in the policy-map is less than 5 Mbps.
+This low rate mode is activated when any shaper present in the policy-map is less than 5 Mbps.
 The below outpit shows programming of a low rate shaper and a normal shaper.

 <div class="highlighter-rouge">
 <pre class="highlight">